sebaeze/RAG-Retrieval-Augmented-Generation/README.md

 ### Data Ingestions

-The process of ingestion consist of separating the input data, which might be any text source in chunks and creating indexes.
-The chunks and the indexes are stored in a database, usually a Vector Database.
+The process of ingestion consist of:
+- Collect the data from the documents, websites, and so on.
+- Clean the information by remmoving unnecesary data.
+- Separate the data into chunks.
+- Embedding: process the data by an embedding model, which converts It into vector representation of the data, capturing the semantic meaning.
+- The embedded data is loaded into a database, usually a Vector Database.
+- Index the embedding data.

 ### Retrieval process